pagkly/Zed/Investopedia3/Gross Income.md

 Gross income for an individual—also known as gross pay when it's on a paycheck—is the individual’s total pay from his or her employer before taxes or other deductions.
 This includes income from all sources and is not limited to income received in cash; it also includes property or services received.
 Gross annual income is the amount of money a person earns in one year before taxes and includes income from all sources.1

-For companies, gross income is interchangeable with gross margin or [gross profit](https://www.investopedia.com/terms/g/grossprofit.asp).
-A company’s gross income, found on the income statement, is the revenue from all sources minus the firm’s [cost of goods sold (COGS)](https://www.investopedia.com/terms/c/cogs.asp).
+For companies, gross income is interchangeable with gross margin or [[gross profit]](https://www.investopedia.com/terms/g/grossprofit.asp).
+A company’s gross income, found on the income statement, is the revenue from all sources minus the firm’s [[cost of goods sold (COGS)]](https://www.investopedia.com/terms/c/cogs.asp).

 ### Key Takeaways